 5. ModCloth Is A Woman-Owned Business With A Great Mission.
 If you happen to be the kind of person who wants to spend your wedding money in places you feel good about, ModCloth is exactly that.
 Not only do they have great policies and a great community, they’re also a major women-owned businesses in the Tech space.
 In Silicon Valley, that’s huge.
 Susan Gregg Koger co-founded ModCloth in her dorm room in 2002, and in 2016 the company is a huge force, working to democratize fashion.
 And now ModCloth is working on democratizing wedding dresses… a department that frankly needs all the help it can get.

 P.S.
 Their shoe selection kills.
 Just saying.

 This post was sponsored by ModCloth.
 ModCloth’s new wedding boutique offers stylish wedding dresses, bridesmaid dresses, shoes, and accessories at prices that you can actually afford.
 And their commitment to body diversity means that you don’t have to settle for sub-par just because you’re not a sample size.
-Click here to browse the new collection and experience some of that undercharge/overdeliver magic for yourself or click below to shop this post directly.
+Click here to browse the new collection and experience some of that undercharge/overdeliver magic for yourself.